Synthetic Friendships, Real Consequences: Why AI Chat Features Demand ‘Safety by Design’

-Why Proxyware CPO Sarah Ralston Joined the Child Safe Tech Alliance Board of Directors—and What She Wants Parents to Know (Copy)
+Why Proxyware CPO Sarah Ralston Joined the Child Safe Tech Alliance Board of Directors—and What She Wants Parents to Know

 Now joining the board of the Child Safe Tech Alliance, Ralston brings a clear message she believes every parent deserves to hear: the technology our kids interact with daily is far more complex, persuasive, and risky than most adults realize — and the responsibility to protect children cannot rest on parents alone.